hipiphock/Computer-Network/Assignment2-FTP with Multi-thread/README.md

 # FTP Protocol with Multithread

-This is the FTP Protocol server & client program.
+This is the FTP Protocol server & client program with multithread feature.

 # Feature
+* **Multithread is now available**

 * upload / download feature
   + `GET (filename)` gets the file in server.